-Ex-World Cup Final Referee Talks About This Critical Role Ahead Of Croatia Vs France
+Ex-World Cup Final Referee Talks About This Critical Role Ahead Of Croatia Vs. France

-Ex-World Cup Final Referee Talks About This Critical Role Ahead Of Croatia Vs France
+Ex-World Cup Final Referee Talks About This Critical Role Ahead Of Croatia Vs. France

 There have been tears, tantrums, some vaudeville quality acting and plenty of surprises.
 But it's all coming to an end.
 Yes, the end of this year's World Cup is upon us.
 On Sunday, France and Croatia face off for the championship.